JoshuaKGoldberg/eslint/docs/src/rules/no-await-in-loop.md

     }
     ```

-* Loops may be used to retry asynchronous operations that were unsuccessful.
+- Loops may be used to retry asynchronous operations that were unsuccessful.

     ```js
     async function retryUpTo10Times() {
         for (let i = 0; i < 10; i++) {
             const wasSuccessful = await tryToDoSomething();
-            if (wasSuccessful)
+            if (wasSuccessful) return "succeeded!";
-                return 'succeeded!';
             // wait to try again.
-            await new Promise(resolve => setTimeout(resolve, 1000));
+            await new Promise((resolve) => setTimeout(resolve, 1000));
         }
-        return 'failed!';
+        return "failed!";
     }
     ```

-* Loops may be used to prevent your code from sending an excessive amount of requests in parallel.
+- Loops may be used to prevent your code from sending an excessive amount of requests in parallel.

     ```js
     async function makeUpdatesToRateLimitedApi(thingsToUpdate) {